Yassinsasso2006/Olympus/README.md

 #### ***_Features:_***
 - [ ] `/verify`
-    - Description:
+    - Description: It takes an unverified memeber and verified them.
+How you ask?
+It takes away the unverified role and gives them the standard member roles.
-    - Input:
+    - Input: `Member`
-    - Output:
+    - Output: **Nothing**

 - [ ] `/unverify`
-    - Description:
+    - Description: It takes a verified member and reveres the verfication process.
+It gives them the unverified role and gives them the standard member roles.
-    - Input:
+    - Input: `Member`
-    - Output:
+    - Output: **Nothing**

 #### ***_Notes:_***